purnur-schneider/purnur-schneider.github.io/docs/index.md

 > You may download [my CV](webdocs/CV.pdf).

 As an Acting Associate, Performance & Analytics with BCI Investment Management, I gained extensive knowledge of the company's investments and procedures, deepened my understanding of performance reporting and reconciliation, and became proficient in SCD, as well as familiar with PBI and PowerQuery.
-As an Acting Analyst - Public Markets Risk Management, I was primarily responsible for creating a dashboard for fixed income risk reporting and working on ad-hoc projects related to market risk exposures and the impact of interest rates on FI products.
+As an Acting Analyst - Public Markets Risk Management, I was part of the team effort of creating a dashboard for fixed income risk reporting and working on ad-hoc projects related to market risk exposures and the impact of interest rates on FI products.

 As Head of Research with Insch Capital Management SA in Switzerland I coordinated market research, performance, and risk reporting, prepared client presentations and marketing materials, back-tested investment ideas, built trading strategies, performed NAV reconciliation, client service, and operations.
 Our research was often published in financial journals and magazines.
 [Here is a non-comprehensive list of our publications.](research0.md)